Join us for a free parent workshop, Preparing for Kindergarten, on March 2 or 8 via Zoom. Click here for more information.

-The school district has prepared a series of short videos and handouts to support families in preparing for kindergarten.
+The Delta School District has prepared a series of short videos and handouts to support families in preparing for kindergarten.
 They offer tips and suggestions to help all children have a successful start to kindergarten.
 Please click on the links below to access these resources.

 Does your child have questions about starting Kindergarten?
 Watch this Video.
 It contains questions from children about to enter Kindergarten and features answers from staff from across our school district.